 Collaborative Classroom offers a variety of professional learning opportunities that can be facilitated in-person, virtually, or led by lead teachers/coaches at the district or school.

-The Professional Learning System for Collaborative Literacy is a comprehensive learning system developed to help schools and districts implement Collaborative Literacy holistically, supporting the Being a Reader™, Making Meaning®, and Being a Writer™ programs.
+The Professional Learning System for Collaborative Literacy is a comprehensive learning system developed to help schools and districts implement Collaborative Literacy holistically, supporting the Being a Reader™, Making Meaning®, Being a Writer™, and SIPPS programs.

-Collaborative Classroom partners with schools and districts to create customized professional learning plans to support implementation for Year 1 and beyond.
+Collaborative Classroom partners with schools and districts to create customized professional learning plans to support implementations.
 Based on the goals of the school or district, we work with the leadership team to develop sustainable plans that consider the instructional shifts of teachers and the academic expectations for students.
-Explicit support is provided for leaders, coaches, teachers, and other educators.
-This support can be provided as on-site professional learning, classroom-focused, or virtually.
-Additionally we work directly with districts to develop district-specific plans that help stakeholders receive clear messages about implementation and building capacity.
-Contact us for more information.

 In addition to the professional learning that occurs when teachers engage with and teach from Collaborative Classroom lessons, we offer a wide range of online support.

-- Collaborative Classroom Blogs, which address specific questions or topics of interest to teachers implementing our programs.
+- Collaborative Classroom Blogs address specific questions or topics of interest to teachers implementing our programs.

-- Collaborative Classroom Facebook Community offers a place where educators ask questions and share their experiences implementing their own caring communities.
+- Collaborative Classroom Facebook Community offers a place where educators connect, ask questions, and share their experiences implementing Collaborative Classroom curricula.